microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 ### Tune your settings

-By default VS Code shows the Settings editor, you can find settings listed below in a search bar, but you can still edit the underlying `settings.json` file by using the **Open User Settings (JSON)** command or by changing your default settings editor with the `workbench.settings.editor` setting.
+By default, VS Code shows the Settings editor to view and edit settings.
+You can also edit the underlying `settings.json` file by using the **Open User Settings (JSON)** command or by changing your default settings editor with the `workbench.settings.editor` setting.

 Open User Settings `settings.json`